 The Early Notification Scheme (ENS), operated by NHS Resolution, investigates where there is evidence of, or the potential for, hypoxic-ischaemic brain injury having occurred in the first week following delivery or unexpected NICU admission for acute encephalopathy.
-The clinical definition of brain injury used in these cases was amended in April 2021 and now puts the emphasis on imaging findings.
-Definition: 'Babies who have an abnormal MRI scan where there is evidence of changes in relation to intrapartum HIE' 1.
+The clinical definition of brain injury used in these cases was amended in April 2021, placing emphasis on imaging findings: 'Babies who have an abnormal MRI scan where there is evidence of changes in relation to intrapartum HIE'1.